Vasundharaaaa/DecoyDocs/README.md

 - Appends a readable log entry (Date/Time, Accessed By (username), Device Name, Public IP placeholder, Location forced to Coimbatore/Tamil Nadu/India, OS) to access_log.txt inside the logs folder.
 - Attempts to open the fake PDF with the OS default viewer (so the interaction appears normal).

-**DecoyDocs** — Installation & Implementation Guide
+  ## **Installation & Implementation Guide (CODE#2)**
   - This short guide shows one safe way to place the CODE#1 script on a machine so it behaves as a decoy: it looks like a sensitive file, opens a fake salary PDF when clicked, and writes an access log to a logs folder.
 Only deploy on machines you own or where you have explicit written permission.
 Misuse of deception tools may be illegal or violate policy.

 **Overview**